 This course will focus on continued development of Hip Hop dance.
 Warm-up, progressions and choreography will be part of each class.
 A stronger emphasis will be placed on learning choreography quickly.
 Movements will be more intricate with challenges in musicality.
-We will continue to explore various styles of hip hop movement.
-This course also has a required studio component in addition to regular class times.
+We will continue to explore various styles of hip hop movement. \This course also has a required studio component in addition to regular class times.

-DAN 425 - Pointe II, 1 credit hour
+DAN 425 - Pointe, 1 credit hour

-This beginning/intermediate level class is designed for students who have successfully completed Beginning Pointe Technique.
-Building on that foundation, students will be introduced to more complex combinations and basic ballet variations.
+This is a beginning/intermediate level class.
 Students must get permission from the instructor to enroll, and be registered in another dance technique class during the same semester.

-This course also has a required studio component in addition to regular class times.
+\This course also has a required studio component in addition to regular class times.